Access your organization with Azure Active Directory

-What do I need to set up an existing Azure DevOps instance with Azure AD?
+Q: What do I need to set up an existing Azure DevOps instance with Azure AD?

-What happens to current users?
+Q: What happens to current users?

-Your work in Azure DevOps is associated with your sign-in address.
+A: Your work in Azure DevOps is associated with your sign-in address.
 After your organization is connected to your directory, users continue working seamlessly if their sign-in addresses appear in the connected directory.
 If their sign-in addresses don't appear, you must add those users to your directory.
 Your organization might have policies about adding users to the directory, so find out more first.

-What if we can't use the same sign-in addresses?
+Q: What if we can't use the same sign-in addresses?

-What happens to tools that use my credentials, like alternate credentials?
+Q: What happens to tools that use my credentials, like alternate credentials?

-What if I accidentally delete a user in Azure AD?
+Q: What if I accidentally delete a user in Azure AD?

-You should restore the user, rather than create a new one.
+A: Restore the user, rather than create a new one.
 If you create a new user, even with the same email address, this user is not associated with the previous identity.